 Bats are popular during the Halloween month of October for many reasons—they fly out of caves and nooks and crannies at night, they look kind of spooky, and they have that cool association with Dracula and other vampires.
-With over 1,300 species of bats around the world, however, these small fliers play a more vital role than that in the welfare of our planet.
-Some bats are important for insect control, while others are pollinators and still others seed dispersers.
+With over 1,300 species of bats around the world, however, these small fliers play a vital role in the welfare of our planet.
+Some bats are important for insect control, while others are pollinators and still others disperse seed.
 Unfortunately, bats have been in the news in the past few years for their declining numbers due to habitat destruction, disease, and hunting.
 Today’s holiday promotes awareness of the value of bats and urges people to help protect them.

 Elsie Clarke and the Vampire Hairdresser

 “Elsie Clarke was a brave little girl”…until she had to get her hair cut.
 Whenever her tresses reached a certain point and it was time for that appointment, “she would scream in her horriblest, loudest voice ‘Hairdressers are scary!’
 I’m never going again!
 EVER!’”
 But Elsie’s dad thinks she might like his barber.
 Boris Lazzario, Hairdresser of Quality reads the business card he hands her.

 The card piques Elsie’s curiosity, so she heads down to 110 Turning Lane.
 She enters the door to find a very unusual looking boy rushing toward her.
 He has a comb in one hand and a scissor in the other, and his delighted smile reveals two sharp fangs. “‘A customer!
 Come in!
 Come in!’ he exclaims.
 “Boris Lazzario at your service!’”
 Before Elsie knows it, Boris has taken her hand and is showing her to his chair, while his cat, a ghostly Jasper, leads the way.